Investors in big pharma, biotech look to ride out Trump storm

 But despite the potential for political volatility ahead, some investors are finding reasons to hang onto shares of drugmakers.

-"We do think they are generating a lot of cash, throwing out a very nice dividend and the valuations are more reasonable than many areas of the market," said David Katz, chief investment officer at Matrix Asset Advisors in New York, which owns stock in Merck, Pfizer, AbbVie and Gilead .
+"We do think they are generating a lot of cash, throwing out a very nice dividend and the valuations are more reasonable than many areas of the market," said David Katz, chief investment officer at Matrix Asset Advisors in New York, which owns stock in Merck (MRK.N), Pfizer (PFE.N), AbbVie (ABBV.N) and Gilead (GILD.O).

 "We definitely are worried and aware" of pricing concerns, Katz said.
 "But we think when all is said and done they are going to muddle through it - and the stocks are too cheap."